 I always do my first draft during National Novel Writing Month.
 They have three events a year.
 Modern Persuasion was the first draft in July 2014.
 I wrote the entire book in that month.
 Then I let it sit for a while until I am ready to revise it.
 I like to see it with fresh eyes.
 That can take a few months, depending on what else is going on.
 From starting Modern Persuasion to the day I submitted it to publishers, it took 2 years to complete.
 I think, once the first draft is done, it takes about a year and a half to complete.

-Do you ever get writer’s Block?
+Do you ever get writer’s block?

-Answer: I use to get it until I discovered what I need to do with it.
+I used to get it until I discovered what I need to do with it.
 I realized that I get blocked when I think I have to write something I don’t want to really write.
 I am the only one accountable to my writing plans and when I remembered I could change anything I want, I started getting good at recognizing when I was hitting that wall.
 I stop forcing myself to write something and start writing whatever is in my head that’s easier to work on.
 Eventually, I come back to the block, but I do it when I am excited about that project again.

 Do you read much and if so who are your favorite authors?

 I read a lot.
 I generally read over 100 books a year.
 I think Jane Austen is my favorite and clearly, she has a strong influence on what I am writing right now.
 For horror, I always find myself going back to Stephen King.